Principled Pruning of Bayesian Neural Networks through Variational Free Energy Minimization

 \section{Experiments}

-\fi This section will present experimental results for the verification of our new pruning algorithm (Subsection~\ref{sec:experiments:divergence}), on the robustness and performance of our approach using different inference algorithms (Subsection~\ref{sec:experiments:inference}) and on the comparison to state-of-the-art methods, such as SNR and SPR (Subsection~\ref{sec:experiments:comparison}).
+\fi This section will present experimental results for the verification of our new pruning algorithm (Subsection~\ref{sec:experiments:divergence}), for the robustness and performance of our approach using different inference algorithms (Subsection~\ref{sec:experiments:inference}) and for the comparison to state-of-the-art methods, such as SNR and SPR (Subsection~\ref{sec:experiments:comparison}).

 \ifIEEE